tldr-pages/tldr/pages/common/zfgrep.md

 # zfgrep

 > Matches fixed strings in possibly compressed files.
-> Equivalent to `grep -F` but first decompresses input if necessary.
+> Equivalent to `grep -F` with input decompressed first if necessary.
 > More information: <https://manned.org/zfgrep>.

 - Search for an exact string in a file: